deachne/WL8-Indicator-Builder/PROJECT_UPDATED.md

 - The WL8 documentation is available in the GitHub repository at https://github.com/deachne/WL8-pkm
 - The documentation includes 75 API reference files and 27 framework files
 - The design follows a blue/teal color scheme for a professional look
-- The RAG system now uses ChromaDB for better document vectorization and retrieval
+- The RAG system now uses Supabase with pgvector for better document vectorization and retrieval
 - The AI assistant uses a code-aware retrieval mechanism that preserves code examples and their context

 ## RAG System Implementation
-The RAG system has been enhanced with ChromaDB integration and code-aware document processing.
+The RAG system has been enhanced with Supabase integration and code-aware document processing.
 Key components include:

-1. **ChromaDB Integration**:
+1. **Supabase with pgvector Integration**:
-   - Vector database for efficient semantic search
+   - PostgreSQL-based vector database for efficient semantic search
+   - Managed service with no server maintenance required
-   - Automatic fallback to in-memory system if ChromaDB is unavailable
+   - Automatic fallback to in-memory system if Supabase is unavailable
    - Batched document processing for handling large documentation sets
    - Configurable similarity search parameters